coopengo/trytond/doc/ref/models/fields.rst

     database.

     sql_type is using the `_sql_type` attribute to compute its return value.
-    The backend is responsible for the computation.
+    The backend is responsible for the computation using usually its `TYPES_MAPPING` attribute mapping an actual SQL Type to the named tuple related to the database.

     For the list of supported types by Tryton see :ref:`backend types <topics-backend_types>`.